cloudsvet/ArubaOS-Switch_REST_guide/docs/index.rst

 Give your interfaces nice random names
 --------------------------------------

 Have you heard about pets vs. cattle discussion?
-We will go agains trend and give our port pets nice random names.
+We will go against trend and give our port pets nice random names.

 We will use public random word service so make sure your station has Internet access.